-The paper includes a set of recommendations-both general recommendations relevant to all who work in the Delta as well as recommendations specific to the Council.
-The issues are presented within the three EJ tenets of representational, procedural, and distributional justice; however, the recommendations are not.
-Staff consciously took this approach because of the interrelated nature of the issues and the interrelated approach we see as necessary to address these issues.
+Recommendations include both general recommendations relevant to all who work in the Delta as well as ones specific to the Council.
+Delta tribal and environmental justice issues are presented within the three environmental justice tenets of representational, procedural, and distributive justice; however, the recommendations are not.
+Council staff consciously took this approach because of the interrelated nature of the issues and the interrelated approach we see as necessary to address them.

 The recommendations are summarized below.
-For a complete list of all recommendations, please see Section 2 of the issue paper.
+For more details on each of the recommendations, please see Section 2.

-General Recommendations for All Agencies Working in the Delta
+General Recommendations for Agencies Working in the Delta (Summarized)

-Council-Specific Recommendations
+Council-Specific Recommendations (Summarized)